-The enclosed Biological Opinion ("Opinion") was prepared by the National Marine Fisheries Service (NMFS) pursuant to Section 7(a)(2) of the Endangered Species Act (ESA).
-The Opinion considers the effects of a proposal by the Jacksonville District of the U.S. Army Corps of Engineers (USACE) to authorize shoreline stabilization under the authorities of Section 404 of the Clean Water Act and Section 10 of the Rivers and Harbors Act on ESA-listed species and/or critical habitat.
-NMFS concludes that the proposed action may affect, but is not likely to adversely affect, green sea turtle (North Atlantic and South Atlantic Distinct Population Segments [DPSs]), Kemp's ridley sea turtle, loggerhead sea turtle (Northwest Atlantic DPS), and smalltooth sawfish (U.S. DPS).
+The enclosed Biological Opinion (Opinion) was prepared by the National Marine Fisheries Service (NMFS) pursuant to Section 7(a)(2) of the Endangered Species Act (ESA).
+The Opinion considers the effects of a proposal by the Jacksonville District of the United States Army Corps of Engineers to authorize shoreline stabilization under the authorities of Section 404 of the Clean Water Act and Section 10 of the Rivers and Harbors Act on ESA-listed species and/or critical habitat.
+NMFS concludes that the proposed action may affect, but is not likely to adversely affect, green sea turtle (North Atlantic and South Atlantic Distinct Population Segments [DPSs]), Kemp's ridley sea turtle, loggerhead sea turtle (Northwest Atlantic DPS), and smalltooth sawfish (United States DPS).
 NMFS concludes that the proposed action is likely to adversely affect, but will not destroy or adversely modify, smalltooth sawfish critical habitat.

-Please direct questions regarding this Opinion to Bette Rubin, Consultation Biologist, by phone at (727) 209-5993, or by email at Bette.Rubin@noaa.gov.
+The project has been assigned the tracking number SERO-2020-00927 in our new NMFS Environmental Consultation Organizer (ECO).
+Please refer to the ECO number in all future inquiries regarding this consultation.
+Please direct questions regarding this Opinion to Dana M. Bethea, Consultation Biologist, by phone at (727) 209-5974, or by email at Dana.Bethea@noaa.gov.